-Since children can drown in very little water, you should always stay with your child when he or she is in the bathtub.
-NEVER leave your child alone or with an older child in the bathroom or tub – not even for a minute.
+Since children can drown in very little water, you should always stay with your child when they are in the bathtub.
+NEVER leave your child alone or with an older child in the bathroom or tub — not even for a minute.
 If you have to answer the phone or door, take your child with you.

 Keep electrical items such as hair dryers away from the water.
 Unplug them when you aren’t using them.
 They can cause an electric shock if they fall into the sink or bathtub while they’re plugged in.

 Keep children away from windows to prevent falls.
-Screens are made to keep bugs out – not to keep children in.
+Screens are made to keep bugs out — not to keep children in.
 Use window guards to keep children from falling.
-Keep chairs and other furniture away from windows so children can’t climb up.
+Keep chairs and other furniture away from windows so children can’t climb up to the window.
 If possible, open windows from the top, not the bottom.

 - Use plastic inserts to cover electric outlet openings that are not being used.